timeplus-io/docs/docs/proton.md

 ## Need help?

-Join our [Timeplus Community Slack](https://timeplus.com/slack) to connect with Timeplus engineers and other Proton users.
+Join our [Timeplus Community Slack](https://timeplus.com/slack) to connect with Timeplus engineers and other Timeplus Proton users.

 For filing bugs, suggesting improvements, or requesting new features, see the [open issues](https://github.com/timeplus-io/proton/issues) here on GitHub.